Sebastian Inlet a favorite destination for camping, boating, fishing, swimming and surfing

 This campground is not well-known or heavily used, so sites are almost always available.
 The park has a restroom with hot showers.

-A boat ramp is available, and there are no day-use fees.
+A boat ramp is available with access to the St. Sebastian River and Indian River Lagoon.
+There are no day-use or boat ramp fees.

 Three miles of pristine beach backed by rolling dunes and some of the best surfing on Florida’s Atlantic Coast sets the beach at Sebastian Inlet State Park apart from all others.